Connor Colombe

 My current research projects are focused on designing optimal subsidies for emerging technologies (with a specific focus on CCUS) and developing a new family of quantile-parameterized distributions for use in decision analysis.
 I am generally interested in problems involving, but not limited to, systems modeling and optimization, game theory, algorithm design, and applied probability.
 In my free time, I enjoy rock climbing and working on recreational math and programming problems.
 You can find me doing the former on Instagram and check out my blog for the latter!

-news
+recent news

 |